akarishiraj/InvisibleCloak/README.md

 This project uses Numpy as well as OpenCV for image processing.

 # Background Process:
-Camera camptures the background image for 3-5 seconds.
+The camera captures the background image for 3-5 seconds.
 A particular color is been set in HSV which will get invisible in the camera.
-When that HSV spicified color cloth comes into the frame.
+When that HSV specified color cloth comes into the frame.
 It gets replaced with the background image.